 - 🏠 Apartments – Browse Top Rentals in Mission Beach

 - 🍽️ Where to Eat – Cannonball ($$$), Sandbar Sports Grill ($$$), The Mission ($$)

 - 🍸 Where to Drink – Miss B’s Coconut Club, Draft

 - 🎟️ Top Attractions – Belmont Park, Water Sports on Mission Bay

-Pacific Beach (PB) is a bustling beach town whose many bars draw crowds of young college students and recent graduates.
-The area is very laid back, with most people opting for flip-flops and bathing suits during the day and nearly equally casual dress at night when they flock to the many bars.
+Pacific Beach (PB) is a bustling California beach town whose many bars draw crowds of young college students and recent graduates.
+The area is very laid back, with most people opting for flip-flops and bathing suits during the day and nearly equally casual dress at night when they flock to the many bars and San Diego breweries.

 You won’t find many luxury options in PB, but you’ll find plenty of San Diego’s laidback and beachy spirit.
 I especially recommend a stay in Pacific Beach for young people looking for lively evenings and beachy days.